 - AIIA RESPONSE TO COVID-19 CRISIS | APRIL 2020

 Monthly Archives: November 2018

 EVERYBODY HAS TO BELIEVE IN SOMETHING.
-I believe I’ll have a big piece of cake.
+I believe I’ll have another piece of cake.
 Chocolate cake.
 Lots of frosting.
 Eat, drink, be merry.
 Tomorrow we might . . . eat even more.
 Anything wrong with hedonism?
-If you live within driving range of AIIA’s Study Center in Monson, Maine, plan now join us at […]
+If you live within driving range of AIIA’s Study Center in Monson, Maine, plan now join us at our […]

 Just a brief update here this morning to let those of you who are interested know that Mary continues to make good progress in healing from her aortic valve replacement procedure on November 1.
 The one persistent challenge has been getting a good night’s sleep due to discomfort in her back and near her primary […]